Made by and for people identifying as queer, women and persons of color.

 producer, writer, performer

-Kamee was born in an immigrant suburb to an Armenian family by way of the SWANA region; and currently lives on settler land.
-They arrive in the world today as a mother and an interdisciplinary creative, producer, and facilitator.
-They have a BFA/BA in film and political science (Concordia University), an MA in expressive art therapy (European Graduate Institute), and an MA in community, liberation, eco and indigenous psychologies (Pacifica Graduate Institute).
-The bedrock of Kamee’s artistic background is in classical ballet and dance, theatre, and visual art.
-Their work is primarily collaborative, spiralling in-to and out-of fragmented time/place/being through ancestral reclamation, diasporic futurism, and radical imaginaries.
-They have published both literary and academic work, internationally exhibited and presented visual and digital artwork, films and staged performances, curated art spaces and events, and facilitated workshops across Canada and USA.
+Kamee was born into an Armenian family displaced from the SWANA (southwest asian, north african) region, and grew up in an immigrant suburb of Toronto.
+They arrive in the world today as a queer and feminist mother, interdisciplinary creative, scholar, writer, producer, and facilitator.
+They have a BFA/BA in film and political science (Concordia University), an MA in expressive art therapy (European Graduate Institute), and soon to be MA/PhD in community, liberation, indigenous and eco psychologies (Pacifica Graduate Institute).
+Their work is steeped with relational, generative, visionary and liberatory practices oriented towards ancestral reclamation, diasporic futurism, and radical imaginaries.
+They have published both literary and academic work, facilitated workshops, and exhibited and curated art, films and staged performances internationally.
 Most recently, Kamee has been working freelance under Saboteur Productions (founder) and collaboratively through Kalik Arts (co-founder).

 In addition to the award-winning short documentaries she directed as a student, she produced the internationally awarded narrative short, 140 Drams (Camerimage, Clermont-Ferrand 2013), contributed additional cinematography and conceived of the story behind the feature documentary Spiral (IDFA Bertha Fund 2015, GAIFF 2017), shot and co-directed the viral web documentary LEVON: A Wondrous Life (2013), shot and co-directed the experimental cine-triptych, Corpus Callosum (Experimental Forum 2016), and most recently worked as a post-production supervisor on the documentary television series Jungletown (Viceland 2017).
 Transmission is her first narrative work.